ps-jfrog/gradle-oidc-example/course-2/lab-3/README.md

 Navigate to "Artifactory" -> "Builds", and check for your build named `<USERNAME>-gradle-app` with build number `1`.

+## Generate and upload signing keys to Artifactory:

+Generate a GPG key that will be used to sign the Release Bundle and upload it to the JFrog Platform as mentioned in [generate_rbv2_gpg_key.md](generate_rbv2_gpg_key.md)

 ## RBv2 (Release Bundle v2) Management from the UI

 ### Creation